 Olivenhain Municipal Water District serves nearly two million gallons of recycled water every day, continuing a tradition that began in California in 1929.

-OMWD also purchases recycled water from Vallecitos Water District and the San Elijo Joint Powers Authority to serve customers in portions of Encinitas and Carlsbad.
-OMWD continues to expand recycled water infrastructure throughout the area, and construction on the Village Park Recycled Water Project is currently underway to install approximately 7 miles of pipeline to bring recycled water service to the Village Park community of Encinitas.
+OMWD also purchases recycled water from Vallecitos Water District and San Elijo Joint Powers Authority to serve customers in portions of Encinitas and Carlsbad.
+OMWD continues to expand recycled water infrastructure throughout the area.
+In 2016, OMWD completed the Village Park Recycled Water Project that included the installation of approximately 7 miles of pipeline to bring recycled water service to Village Park community of Encinitas.

 OMWD’s recycled water is highly treated and used for non-domestic purposes.
 OMWD has adopted “Best Management Practices” to ensure that this water is used in a safe and responsible manner.
 First, irrigating with recycled water must take place during the late evening and early morning hours, when public contact is at a minimum.
 Second, OMWD staff actively oversees the use of the recycled water.